 Assessment of students' progress in a subject is fundamental to effective teaching.
-Assessment of learning tends to be summative and is carried out periodically.
+Assessment of learning tends. to be summative and is carried out periodically.

-- The results of the MALT assessments are reported in NC levels and converted to average point scores to enable evidence of small amounts of progress. - The results of BKSB assessments are reported in Emerging levels of E1 E2 E3 and levels 1-3 and on - Access and Schonell results will be graded in reading writing and spelling age - Classroom monitor will record teacher led assessment of progression in all areas and record use of other assessment tools tailored to the style and SEMH needs of the child - Thrive assessment will record progress in specific SEMH areas
+- The results of the assessments are reported in levels and used to record small amounts of progress on the B squared system - The results of GL assessments are reported in emerging developing and secure levels appropriate to age related expectations and emerging levels of E1 E2 E3 and levels 1-3 and on in functional skills and GCSE

+- Access and Schonell results will be graded in reading writing and spelling age. - B Squared will record teacher led assessment of progression in all areas and record use of other assessment tools tailored to the style and SEMH needs of the child - Thrive assessment and a social and emotional growth profile will record progress in specific SEMH areas